 Do your work with properties in this price range?

 Now, while an agent may have plenty of experience, it may not be the kind of experience you need for your selling situation.
-So one of the questions to ask your agent when selling your Los Angeles home should be about price-range knowledge, experience, and expertise.
+So one of the questions to ask your agent when selling your Riverside home should be about price-range knowledge, experience, and expertise.
 Your agent must be able to see the home you’re selling from the buyer’s perspective – and that, obviously, includes price.
 This kind of insight makes an agent a far better negotiator.

 Do you represent one or both sides of the transaction?